maxzheng/great-life-guide/README.md

 1. **Let go of any negativity** to make space for happiness as they will rot the core of your body and mind, such hate, anger, jealousy, stress, addiction, sadness, fear, and anything that makes you feel unhappy.
 Relax your body, breath, and then just let them all go.
 You will feel lighter and ready to be happy.
+Sometimes it's hard to let go or you feel sad without knowing why, it might help to move on to something else.

 2. **Enjoy the present** for transient joy.
 Too often we get stuck thinking about the past or the future, and forget about the present, which is when happiness can be created.
 Don't think about what you don't have or could have, but